Lower back pain is extremely common, especially in adults between the ages of

 Core exercises — such as pelvic tilts and bridges — strengthen the muscles in your abdomen and back that support your spine.
 The stronger these muscles become, the less likely you are to be affected by lower back pain.

-Studies from the National Center for Complementary and Alternative Medicine (NCCAM) report that people who practiced adapted yoga poses experienced less pain and disability, and improved their mood after six months.
+Studies from the National Center for Complementary and Alternative Medicine (NCCAM) report that people who practiced adapted yoga poses experienced less pain and disability, and it improved their mood after six months.

 If your back pain doesn’t respond to conventional treatments, you may need to consider alternative options.